aerogo/aero/README.md

 ## Features

-- Makes it easy to reach top scores in [Google PageSpeed](https://developers.google.com/speed/pagespeed/insights/), [Mozilla Observatory](https://observatory.mozilla.org/) and [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/)
+- Makes it easy to reach top scores in [Lighthouse](https://developers.google.com/web/tools/lighthouse/), [PageSpeed](https://developers.google.com/speed/pagespeed/insights/) and [Mozilla Observatory](https://observatory.mozilla.org/)
-- Optimizes your website for high latency environments (mobile networks)
+- Optimized for high latency environments (mobile networks)
-- Can simplify single page app development via the optional [aerogo/layout](https://github.com/aerogo/layout)
-- Has a strict content security policy to improve security
+- Has a strict content security policy
-- Shows response time and size for your routes
-- Calculates ETags out of the box (client caching)
+- Calculates E-Tags out of the box
-- Provides http: and https: listener
 - Finishes ongoing requests on a server shutdown
 - Supports HTTP/2, IPv6 and Web Manifest
 - Automatic HTTP/2 push of configured resources
+- Provides http and https listener
+- Shows response time and size for your routes
 - Can run standalone without `nginx` babysitting it

 ## Optional